 That track record looked no less impressive when compared to the FTSE 100’s record over the same period.
 On top of that, the usual valuation premium associated with high-quality, high-growth companies was nowhere to be seen.

 Thanks to the emerging market slowdown Standard Chartered’s yield was above average, while its PE10 and PD10 ratios were also better than average, as highlighted in the table below:

-Of course, this argument would only makes sense if it was reasonable to assume that the company could maintain and grow its economic value – in other words its net asset value, earnings and dividends – over the medium to long-term.
+Of course, this argument would only make sense if it was reasonable to assume that the company could maintain and grow its economic value – in other words, its net asset value, earnings and dividends – over the medium to long term.

 There was a realistic chance that it wouldn’t.
 After all, investors were worried about the impact the emerging market slowdown would have on the bank’s earnings and, perhaps more importantly, on the value of its assets (i.e. the loans it had made to many thousands of businesses and individuals).

 Having spent some time researching the potential impact, there appeared to be no strong consensus among analysts and commentators.
 Yes, there were risks and the company’s performance was likely to be weak for a period of perhaps several years, but no, it was not obvious that a dividend cut, dividend suspension or rights issue was just around the corner.

 It was on that basis that I decided to invest the usual three to four percent of my personal portfolio and the UKVI model portfolio into this most impressive-looking of banks.

 Holding: Events prove that the balance sheet was not as strong as I’d hoped